 What Difference Do The Materials For The Attachments Make?

-If it weren’t for the companion apps, the attachments would most likely be the main factor in deciding which massage gun to buy.
+If it weren’t for the differences in the companion apps, the attachments would most likely be the main factor in deciding which massage gun to buy.
 The Theragun Prime’s foam attachments are definitely more forgiving, which is better for those times you’re super sore.
 However, since the Hypervolt 2 attachments are a harder plastic, they might be better at targeting deep tissue.
 But this really is just an individual preference that is likely to vary from person to person.

-In our opinion, these are two of the best massage guns on the market.
+We believe these are two of the best massage guns on the market.
 They both offer powerful percussive massages that can work out any stiffness that you may be dealing with.
 Since this form of massage increases blood flow, they’re a great way to warm up before exercising, and they can also speed up recovery for sore muscles.

 Be sure to consider your specific needs before deciding between these two products.
 Since they’re the same price, the features are more of a consideration.
 The Hypervolt 2 has an extra attachment, and a longer battery life.
 However, the Theragun Prime has more forgiving attachments, more speed settings, and the companion app is more expansive.
-If you’ve considered your needs, and have the $300 to spend, we don’t think either choice here will lead you astray.
+If you’ve considered your needs, and have the $300 to spend, we don’t think either choice will lead you astray.

 What are percussive massage guns like the Theragun Prime, and the Hypervolt 2?